weiyangedward/IMMBoost/README.rst

-performance in two classification tasks: 1) to distinguish CRMs in a particular expression domain from non-functional sequences; 2) to discriminate whether a CRM drives expression in one expression domain versus other domains.
+performance in two classification tasks: 1) to distinguish CRMs in a particular expression domain from non-functional sequences; 2) to discriminate
+CRMs drive expression in one expression domain versus the others.

 Installation
 ============